INFO-4602-5602/project-1-mozilla-csci5602-project1-ahmed_alex_pratik/README.md

 <h3>Trust vs. Knowledge</h3>
 <p>This visualization shows where people are more likely to place their trust based on the number of connected devices that they own and their level of tech-savviness.
 Darker colors show less familiarity with technology, while lighter colors show more familiarity with tech based on how users responded to the survey.</p>

-<h3>Importance of Privacy, Security, and Safety vs. Number of Connective Devices Owned</h3>
+<h3>Importance of Privacy, Security, and Safety vs. Number of Online Connected Devices Owned</h3>
 <p>This visualization displays the Number of Connected Devices a user owns in relation to the importance that they place on Privacy, Security, and Safety.
 Points are plotted based on the average answers per-country and the size of a circle is scaled based on the average tech-saviness of people surveyed from that country.</p>

 <br />